hemesh1993/Sypht--code--Test/README.md

 •	Example dates are given in form DD/MM/YYYY e.g.  09/08/2019.

+### 1)
- A) Function[isLeapYear] to detect if the current year is a leap year.
+Function[isLeapYear] to detect if the current year is a leap year.
 A leap year is divisible by 4 but not divisible by 100, with the exception that if it's divisible by 400 it's again a leap year.

+ ### 2)
- B) Function [check date]:
+Function [check date]:
 If date1[start date] lies before date2[End date].
 First check the year: If y1 < y2 date1 lies before date2.
 If y1 > y2 then not.
 More interesting is the case when y1 equals y2: Then we have to look at the months: if m1 < m2, date1 precedes date2; if m1 > m2, then date1 is after date2.
 Again, if m1 == m2, we have finally to check d1 against d2

+ ### 3)
- C) Lookup table is used which holds the accumulated days of all whole months.
+Lookup table is used which holds the accumulated days of all whole months.
 The month is used as the index for access.

 E.g. --- For March, we get 59 because January and February (which are the preceding full months of March) have together 59 days (31+28).
 As you might guess now, we will use actually two lookup table, one for leap years and the other for non-leap years as the values differ starting from February.
 Do not get confused by the fact we start counting the months from 1 (January) while the arrays are started from Zero.
 Here are both tables: